chrisemezue/lafand-mt/joeytrainer/README.md

 3. `bash install_spm.sh` to install the sentencepiece model if you don't have it.
 Look at the `install_spm` folder if you are running experiments on a cluster.

 4. `bash setup.sh`:
-If you don't have Joey NMT already installed on your system, this file creates a virtual environment called jnmt, clones the joeynmt github page and install the needed requirement.
+If you don't have Joey NMT already installed on your system, this file takes care of it.

 5. `bash vocab_process.sh SRC TGT` where you edit `SRC`  and `TGT` to your source and target languages respectively.
 For example, if your source language is `en` and your target language is `yo`, you run `bash vocab_process.sh en yo`.

 6. `bash create_and_train.sh SRC TGT SIZE TASK_NAME`.
 This file merges the `createconfig.sh` and `train.sh` files into one.